Goals and Objectives

 Due to the growing importance of the sector in terms of domestic and foreign policy, the Federal Council started to publish a commodity report (in 2013 and 2018) with several recommendations to strengthen transparency, competitiveness, innovation; sustainability and dialogue for the sector.
 It established the interdepartmental platform on commodities and it supports several tools and initiatives to implement the recommendations, one of which is the Better Gold Initiative.

 Arising from a wish to improve the situation of artisanal and small-scale gold miners, the State Secretariat for Economic Affairs (SECO) and the Swiss Better Gold Association have developed a public-private partnership named the Swiss Better Gold Initiative for Artisanal and Small-Scale Mining.
 Set up in 2013, the Swiss Better Gold Initiative became a pioneer solution with the purpose of generating transparency, responsibility and profitability in the ASM gold sector.

 Collaboration with Voluntary Sustainability Standards (VSS)

-The Swiss Better Gold Association and its' Swiss Better Gold Initiative currently collaborate with three certification organisations, namely the Responsible Jewellery Council (RJC), Fair Trade International (FTI) and the Alliance for Responsible Mining (ARM).
-All three organisations establish and maintain widely recognised Volunteer Sustainability Standard (VSS) certifications.
+The Swiss Better Gold Association and its' Swiss Better Gold Initiative collaborate with certification organisations, like the Responsible Jewellery Council (RJC), which establishes and maintains widely recognised Volunteer Sustainability Standard (VSS) certification.

 Our VSS Partners